borg286/sevtech/README.md

 * To get rocket fuel (just called fuel) you need to make an Oxygen collector and pipe the oxygen into an IE refinery with Kerosene.

 * Remember a parachute when traveling in the rocket, this isn't advance rocketry where the engine control the landing.
 You need a parachute or you will crash land.
 Note that when you travel to the moon it resets your spawn and you’ll be in a death loop as you respawn without your spacesuit.

+* If you didn't unlock Journeymap in Age 2 or 3, it will automatically unlock on entering Age 4.

+## Storage

+There are 3 main ME systems available: Refined Storage, Applied Energistics, and Simple Storage.

+Refined and Applied don't yet have the ability to do automated crafting, nor deep storage.
+Thus all 3 are at best a way to sort your junk into a central system that can make crafting much easier.

+### Simple Storage

+This mod allows you to connect the core storage block to your existing storage chest layout, as well as a tablet for remote access.
+This tablet comes in 2 flavors, a 64 block(?) radius, and an advanced one for multi-dimensional access.
+At this point in your progression the advanced tablet is not that expensive.

+### Refined Storage

+SevTech has gated refined storage on the same inscription plates that AE has, requiring a fair bit of tech either way.
+Thankfully you can craft them instead of exploration for meteors and a high tier pick.

+The primary purpose in going this route is if you plan on upgrading to the computation plate in age 5 for auto-crafting.

+Because you don't have much in terms of storage, using obsidian chests and external storage busses will be the way to go for storage.

+#### Tips

+* Grab the wrench made out of quartz to rotate the inscriber, allowing you to use a hopper for all 3 inputs, thus automating circuits.

+### Applied Energistics

+See refined storage above.
+SevTech has both mods with enough item gating that both paths are equivalent.

 ## Pneumaticcraft